New Patients (843) 371-5480

 Periodontal TherapyAn Overview

-Periodontal therapy is focused on removing harmful bacteria from the gums, often in the form of plaque and tartar.
-Periodontal therapy also addresses any damage that may have occurred due to advanced gum disease.
+Periodontal therapy focuses on removing harmful bacteria from the gums, often in the form of plaque and tartar.
+Gum disease treatment also addresses any damage that may have occurred due to advanced gum disease.

-Your treatment will be tailored to your needs with the goal of restoring health and function to prevent future infection.
-Dr. Dickert or Dr. Lynn will evaluate your gums to identify the stage of disease and provide an individualized treatment plan for your smile.
+We tailor treatment to your needs to restore health and function and prevent future infections.
+We start by evaluating your gums to understand your needs.
+Then, Dr. Dickert or Dr. Lynn will provide a treatment plan made for your smile.

 The Importance of Gum Health

-There are also certain medical conditions that can compromise gum health, and we can work with you to manage symptoms and prevent the progression of gum disease.
+Some medical conditions can affect your gum health.
+We will work with you to manage symptoms and prevent gum disease from progressing.
 Keeping your gums healthy will also improve your ability to manage your condition.
-We work with patients on an individual basis to help them enjoy the benefits of a healthy smile, including healthy gums.
+We provide personal, one-on-one care to help you enjoy the benefits of a healthy smile, including strong gums

 Periodontal Therapy What to Expect

 • Gingivitis: Early gum disease that is typically characterized by red, swollen, or irritated gums that may bleed when brushing.
-Gingivitis can usually be treated conservatively with success to avoid further infection and damage.
+We can usually treat gingivitis conservatively with success to avoid further infection and damage.

-• Periodontitis: Advanced gum disease can have complex symptoms including receding gums and loose teeth.
-Depending on the extent of damage or loss of tissue, we may recommend seeing a local periodontist restore gum health.
+• Periodontitis: Advanced gum disease can have complex symptoms, including receding gums and loose teeth.
+Depending on your needs, we may recommend a specialist visit to a local periodontist for the best care.

-This non-surgical procedure is a conventional gum disease treatment that removes the accumulated plaque and tartar along the gum line and tooth roots.
-Along with the at-home use of an antibacterial rinse, this can effectively reverse early gum disease and restore your oral health.
+This non-surgical procedure removes plaque and tartar from your gums and tooth roots.
+Along with a prescribed rinse at home, it can effectively reverse early gum disease and restore your oral health.

 Periodontal Therapy FAQs